joelparkerhenderson/care-plan/README.md

 ### Hire help if desired

-Hire help if you want, and if you can afford it.
+Hire help if you want, and if you can afford it, for example:

 - [ ] Hire a lawyer who has experience with care plans and/or elder law and/or estate planning.